openl2m/openl2m/docs/code/drivers/index.rst

 The *switches/connect/* directory contains the drivers for the various devices supported by OpenL2M.

 All drivers are derived from a base Connector() class.
+This class provides the High-Level functions that are called by the various Django "views".

-This implements basic attributes and functions used by all drivers.
+The Connector() implements basic attributes and functions used by all drivers.
 It is also the programatic interface used by the HTML templates in */templates/*, mostly through the *conn* object passed into the templates.

 The following pages attempt to document the Connector() class, and how to use it to store various pieces